-Students/residents may find all of the policies below, as well as much more information, in the Texas A&M University Baylor College Dentistry Graduate Student Handbook.
+Students/residents may find all of the policies below, as well as much more information, in their Texas A&M University Baylor College Dentistry Graduate Student Handbook.

 Advanced training programs leading to a clinical certificate vary with respect to requirements for courses and semester hours, clinical and research experience, and duration according to the requirements proscribed by the respective professional accreditation organizations.
 Consult the individual specialty training program for details.

-Students in clinical programs who are either required to or elect to work toward both the certificate and graduate degree (M.S. or Ph.D.) are required to have their research and an acceptable draft of a thesis completed prior to the awarding of the certificate.
+Students in clinical programs who are either required to work toward both the certificate and graduate degree (M.S. degree) are required to have their research and an acceptable draft of a thesis completed prior to the awarding of the certificate.
 An acceptable draft of a thesis is defined as one that is complete to the extent that it can be used for the thesis defense examination.
 This fulfills the certificate research requirement.
 The graduate degree candidate is required to continue in residence at the College to meet the minimum residency requirement for their specific program.
 Students in clinical programs that do require a graduate degree may elect to pursue a graduate degree concurrently with the certificate and, while the award of the certificate is not contingent on completion of the graduate degree, must remain in residence until completion of the graduate degree.

-Requirements for all professionally-oriented M.S. programs include the following elements:
+Requirements for the clinically-oriented M.S. track includes the following elements:

-- Minimum of 32 semester credit hours of courses acceptable for graduate credit and dedicated to the MS degree
+Minimum of 32 semester credit hours of courses acceptable for graduate credit and dedicated to the MS degree

 Students in a combined clinical certificate and professional graduate program must complete all of the requirements of the clinical program and of the M.S. before the certificate and degree are awarded.

-Students in the M.S.
-Program in Biomedical Sciences receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.
+Students in the basic science M.S.
+Program in Oral Biology receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.
 Students in the Ph.D.
-Program in the in Biomedical Sciences receive training in the broad fields of Craniofacial Biology or Stomatology or Dental Materials.
-Consult the Graduate Program in Biomedical Sciences for specific details on requirements for the Master's Degree or Ph.D.
+Program in Oral Biology receive training in the broad fields of Craniofacial Biology or Stomatology or Dental Materials.
+Consult the Graduate Program in Oral Biology for specific details on requirements for the Master's Degree or Ph.D.
 Degree.

-Candidates for the M.S. or Ph.D. degree are expected to complete the thesis and all requirements for completion of the respective degree within a maximum period of time.
+Candidates for an M.S. or Ph.D. degree are expected to complete the thesis and all requirements for completion of the respective degree within a maximum period of time.
 The maximum limits at Texas A&M University Baylor College of Dentistry are

 If all requirements are not fulfilled within that time, a one-year extension may be requested by the student and approved through the Department Chair and Program Director by the Associate Dean for Research and Graduate Studies.
 The request for a one-year extension should be made at the beginning of the 6th year for M.S. students or the 9th year for Ph.D. students.
 The term of the extension will not exceed one calendar year and, in all cases, 7 calendar years for M.S. students and 10 calendar years for Ph.D. students is the maximum time limit for completion of all degree requirements.
 Coursework is valid until 7 calendar years or 10 calendar years, respectively, after the end of the semester in which it is taken.
 Graduate credit for coursework which is more than 7 calendar years or 10 calendar years, respectively, at the time of the final examination (oral or written) may not be used to satisfy degree requirements.

-A graduate student/resident is considered full-time based on the program in which the student/resident is participating.
-The Texas A&M University Baylor College of Dentistry academic year for graduate students/residents includes the summer term and is not optional.
-Therefore the full-time equivalent is 9 semester hours or greater during a fall or spring semester, 4 semester hours or greater during the summer term.
+A graduate student/resident is considered full-time based on the program in which the student is participating.
+The Texas A&M University Baylor College of Dentistry academic year for clinical graduate students includes the summer term and is not optional.
+Therefore the full-time equivalent is 9 semester hours or greater during a fall or spring semester, 6 semester hours or greater during the summer term.